phac-nml/irida/doc/administrator/upgrades/index.md

 * The `<version>` tag for your plugin should be incremented <https://github.com/phac-nml/irida-plugin-example/blob/0.1.0/pom.xml#L9>
 * The `<plugin.version>` property should be incremented <https://github.com/phac-nml/irida-plugin-example/blob/0.1.0/pom.xml#L16>
 * The `<plugin.requires.runtime>` property should be updated to be `1.1.0` <https://github.com/phac-nml/irida-plugin-example/blob/0.1.0/pom.xml#L19>
-* The `<irida.version.compiletime>` property should be set to `20.09` <https://github.com/phac-nml/irida-plugin-example/blob/0.1.0/pom.xml#L22>
+* The `<irida.version.compiletime>` property should be set to `21.01` <https://github.com/phac-nml/irida-plugin-example/blob/0.1.0/pom.xml#L22>

+IRIDA's newer versions have also moved to using Java 11.
 Since you're already editing this file, you can update your Java version to 11 for the plugin as well.
 Set the following properties:

 ```xml
 <java.version>11</java.version>